cwru-robotics/cwru_ariac/cwru_ariac/README.md

                   OrderManager
 ```

-Sensor is configurable in *config/ariac_conf.yaml*.
+Sensors are configurable in *config/final.yaml*.
+For instructions, see: https://bitbucket.org/osrf/ariac/wiki/configuration_spec

 ## Modules